 A smear test is very simple and is performed by a trained doctor or nurse.
 The test takes less than 5 minutes and sample is then sent to a laboratory.

-You will receive the results of your test within four weeks.
 Most smear test results are normal.
 If the test shows abnormalities you will be referred to a specialist clinic.
 If you have any questions about your results you can talk to your doctor or nurse.
 All followup tests are also free of charge.

 If the abnormalities are low grade, a HPV test is automatically carried out on the sample.
 If the HPV test is positive for high risk HPV, you will be referred to a specialist clinic for further investigation.
 If the HPV test is negative for high risk HPV, you will be advised to have a repeat smear test in 3-5 years, depending on your age.